cbravo135/hps-sim/README.md

 make install
 export XercesC_DIR=../$PWD
 ```
 Setting of the variable ```XercesC_DIR``` is completely optional and for convinience.
 It makes installation of other dependencies easier.
+It will be used throughout this README.

 #### GEANT4